 Interdisciplinary efforts are encouraged.
 As an example, the College of Nursing brought in an expert on team learning to conduct a workshop for all interested faculty.
 Another possibility for a Workshop Grant would be for a Regional Campus to bring in a leader in the field of classroom research and assessment techniques to work with faculty across the disciplines to advance teaching and learning.

-All full-time and part-time faculty members at any of the eight Kent State University campuses are eligible for a Workshop Grant.
+Eligibility All full-time faculty members at any of the eight Kent State University campuses are eligible for a Workshop Grant.
 Proposals may be initiated by heads of academic units or by faculty members.
 Workshop participation should be limited only by the parameters of the workshop itself.
 The purpose of the workshop must be to advance teaching in some accountable manner.
-Funds will be awarded to those activities which have a clear connection to the advancement of learning and educational excellence at Kent State University.
+Funds will be awarded to those activities which have a clear connection to the advancement of learning and educational excellence at Kent State University and reflect the mission of the University Teaching Council.